vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 which digits are generated.
 Therefore, we have succeded in building a full Flax+Optax training loop!

 ## Extra Flax and Optax Tidbits
-- Flax Train State
+- Flax Train State X
     - Could just use a namedtuple, but Flax has a nice inbuilt one.
+X
+- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
+However, can't train with this, it is a static model.
+X
+- regularisation layers like dropout X
+- composing layers like Sequential X
 - Learning Rate schedulers
     - Linear, w/ warmup
 - Grad clipping and chaining